lyssphacker/talks/flexible-systems-power-of-generic-operations/flexible-systems-power-of-generic-operations.md

 ### [Robustness](slides/01-robust-systems.png)

 Here is what I am really worried about.
 I am worried about acceptable behavior over much larger classes of situations then it was anticipated by the designer.
 That's what I really care about here.
-I want things with the property that if you got something it works, it does the job you want, and all of a sudden problem changes, I want it to not be too hard to make it work on the next thing.
+I want things with the property that if you got something that works, it does the job you want, and all of a sudden problem changes, I want it to not be too hard to make it work on the next thing.

 ## [Frog examaple](slides/02-frog-example.png)